axelyung/bootstrap-size-display/README.md

 # Bootstrap Size Display

 A simple development utility for displaying the current [Bootstrap](https://getbootstrap.com/) class in the browser.
+Compatible from `v3.0.0`.

 ![bootstrap-size-display example](./example_screenshot.png)